 Below: 1st photo - Upper leaf surface - note the hair on the leaf margin.
 2nd photo - Leaf underside with fine short hairs giving a pale color to the underside.

 Notes: Eloise Butler introduced Canadian Milk Vetch to the Garden on Sept.
 18, 1909.
 She planted additional ones on June 12, 1912 from Washburn Park, Minneapolis and on Oct.
 16 from Groveland Park.
 The plant is probably indigenous to the Garden as on June 23, 1915 she noted in her log "Discovered Astragalus canadensis south margin of plateau".
 She planted another in Sept.
 1918 from Ft.
 Snelling.
 Her final planting was in 1932.
-It was not listed on Martha Crones 1951 census of Garden plants although she had planted it in 1949, but is now found in several places in the Upland Garden.
+It was not listed on Martha Crones 1951 census of Garden plants although she had planted it in 1949, but is found in several places in the Upland Garden.

 Canadian Milk Vetch is widely distributed in Minnesota with only a few counties in the eastern half not reporting it.
 It is one of 12 milk-vetches of the genus Astragalus known in Minnesota; varieties are not recognized.
 In North America it is found in most parts except the far north, the Canadian Maritime Provinces, New England, FL and AZ.

 Uses: Canadian Milk Vetch is useful in erosion control, wetland restoration and wildlife food.
 It is palatable to deer and cattle in the growing season.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.